How to make money from your parents

 For example, if your parents have their own business or they're involved in a community club (e.g. a local sports club) you could offer to do some freelance work for them.
 This could involve managing social media accounts, designing marketing materials or even helping them to start a website.

-To find out more about making money as a freelancer, have a read of our guide to freelancing.Remember that if you make money from self-employment, you'll need to declare your income in a self-assessment tax return.
+To find out more about making money as a freelancer, check out our guide to freelancing.Remember that if you make money from self-employment, you'll need to declare your income in a self-assessment tax return.

 Look after pets